rakechen-0307/NASA-App-Challenge/README.md

 The following parts are responsible for loading data and calculating important parameters, such as sampling time.
 Since our algorithm was designed based on the NASA provided data, only those data with formatting and sampling time same as that given by the NASA Space App Challenge will be interpreted and manipulated correctly.

 **Step 1.
 Bandpass Filter**
-> Target: filter noises out

 In this step, we applied a bandpass filter to gather useful information hiding in the noisy signals.
-The bandwidth are decided based on gathered information and empirical modifications.
-We take *xa.s12.00.mhz.1970-01-09HR00_evid00007.csv* for example (lunar, test, GradeB):
+The bandwidth are decided based on gathered information and empirical modifications:

 ![Filtered data vs unfiltered data](images/original_vs_filtered.png) *Figure 1: Original data and filtered data*